Joel Embiid speaks during UN General Assembly week about developing sports in Africa

 “There’s a lot of talent, but most of the time we’re not seen.
 If I wasn’t lucky enough, I would not be sitting here," Embiid said.

-Joel Embiid competed for Team USA at the Olympics, but the 76ers’ All-Star center is still very proud of his Cameroonian upbringing.
+Joel Embiid competed for Team USA at the Olympics, but the 76ers’ All-Star center is still proud of his Cameroonian upbringing.
 On Tuesday, Embiid spoke during United Nations General Assembly week about how the business of sports can transform Africa financially, according to a Bleacher Report article.

-“There’s a lot of talent, but most of the time we’re not seen,” Embiid said.
+“There’s a lot of talent, but most of the time, we’re not seen,” Embiid said.
 “If I wasn’t lucky enough, I would not be sitting here.
 But when you’re looking at my story, I want people to understand that it’s possible.”

 But in many cases, the infrastructure is not there to support the next generation.
-Afrobeat artists are selling out Madison Square Garden, but there aren’t many arenas where they can perform in their home continent, Ujiri said.
+Afrobeat artists are selling out Madison Square Garden, but there aren’t many arenas where they can perform on their home continent, Ujiri said.

 “Looking at my story, being from Cameroon, if we’re talking about sports, I played sports growing up, but I played volleyball,” Embiid said. “[Ujiri] was talking about infrastructure, we don’t have a lot of opportunities.
 It wasn’t until I was 16 that I started playing basketball.”